u-lam/plantparenthood-frontend/README.md

 # Plant Parenthood :cactus:
 Check it out <a href="https://plantslove.herokuapp.com/">here!</a>

+To sign up, please ensure you include "@" and "." in your email, and use "Hello!@34" as your password.

+Or you can use this test account to log in:
+* Email: test@123.com
+* Password: Hello!@34

 ### Intro
   Houseplants are awesome!!
 They are decorative, require little attention, and can even help purify the air around you.
 But what happens when you have to make a sudden move and can’t bring all your plants with you?
 Or when you downsize?
 Or if you just want to switch it up with different types of plants?